Nibelungen

 And in what a remarkable way are described such figures as Brunnhilde of Iceland, and Siegfried:

-• Siegfried is described as having conquered the so-called family of the Niebelungen, as having acquired, won, the treasure of the Niebelungen.
+• Siegfried is described as having conquered the so-called family of the Nibelungen, as having acquired, won, the treasure of the Nibelungen.

 • For the latter cannot win Brunnhilde who is not to be conquered by an ordinary mortal.

-• By means of his special powers which he has as the possessor of the treasure of the Niebelungen Siegfried conquers Brunnhilde,
+• By means of his special powers which he has as the possessor of the treasure of the Nibelungen Siegfried conquers Brunnhilde,

 • and on the other hand, because he can conceal the powers which he has developed, he is in a position to lead Brunnhilde to Gunther his brother-in-law.